Entry requirements and conditions

 There are four routes for eligible academics and researchers to obtain endorsement for a Global Talent visa.
 The Home Office Guidance sets these out under the heading Science, engineering, humanities and medicine applicants, though a full range of academic and research disciplines are covered.

-- Senior appointments – fast-track endorsement for individuals who have accepted a job as a Professor, Associate Professor, Reader, or equivalent position such as Senior Group Leader, at an approved UK higher education institution or research institute, provided certain recruitment requirements are met.
-This route is administered by the British Academy, Royal Academy of Engineering and Royal Society.
+- Academic and research appointments – fast-track endorsement for individuals who have accepted a position at an approved UK higher education institution or research institute with responsibility either for academic, research or innovation leadership and development, or for directing or leading an individual or team research or innovation project or programme of work.
+This route is administered by the British Academy, Royal Academy of Engineering and the Royal Society.

 - Endorsed funders – fast-track endorsement for researchers and specialists whose name or job title is specified in a successful grant application from an endorsed funder approved by UKRI.
-In order to be eligible, researchers must be hosted or employed by eligible institutions named in Annex 2 of the Immigration Rules.
+In order to be eligible, researchers must be hosted or employed by an eligible institution approved by UKRI.

 - Peer review – standard endorsement for individuals who submit an application for full peer review by the British Academy, Royal Academy of Engineering or Royal Society.